ilkhomk/helm_charts/stable/waypoint/README.md

 [Please click here for more detail information on gRPC](https://www.nginx.com/blog/nginx-1-13-10-grpc/)

 ## Hello-world App Testing
 Now that you have your waypoint server up and running you can now test this tool with our hello-world application.
 We have created a simple docker build and kubernetes deployment of the hello world app utilizing the waypoint.hcl file.
-You can navigate here and clone this repository.
-We also have a wiki and README with detailed instructions on how to deploy along with other great information and resources links about the waypoint.hcl configuration options.
+You can navigate in the Fuchicorp repository to [helm_charts/examples/waypoint/hello-world-demo](https://github.com/fuchicorp/helm_charts/tree/feature/%232/examples/waypoint/hello-world-demo).
+We have a README file with detailed instructions on how to deploy along with other great information and resources links about the waypoint.hcl configuration options.

 ## Installing the custom chart